dcamposliz/learnPython/flask_tutorial/README.md

     export FLASK_APP=hello.py
     flask run

-Learn more about options for running apps in the [official Python tutorial](http://flask.pocoo.org/docs/0.11/quickstart/).
+Learn more about options for running apps in the [official Flask tutorial](http://flask.pocoo.org/docs/0.11/quickstart/).

 # Running in Debug Mode